ash-project/ash/documentation/topics/resources/relationships.md

 ### Derived behavior

 Determining what will happen when managing related data can be complicated, as the nature of the problem itself is quite complicated.
 In some simple cases, like `type: :create`, there may be only one action that will be called.
-But in order to support all of the various ways that related resources may need to be managed, Ash provides a very rich set of options to determine what happens with the provided input.
+But in order to support all of the various ways that related resources may need to be managed, Ash provides a rich set of options to determine what happens with the provided input.
 Tools like `AshPhoenix.Form` can look at your arguments that have a corresponding `manage_relationship` change, and derive the structure of those nested forms.
 Tools like `AshGraphql` can derive complex input objects to allow manipulating those relationships over a graphql Api.
 This all works because the options are, ultimately, quite explicit.
 It can be determined exactly what actions might be called, and therefore what input could be needed.

+To see all of the options available, see `Ash.Changeset.manage_relationship/4`